-The teachers also revealed that some pupils who lost their parents have no even relatives or guardians.
-In this case, these pupils are left in the hands of the school yet there some parental guidance they may not give these pupils and, charity begins at home and therefore if the parents are not there to guide their children, right from the start then it becomes difficult for the school to handle such children.
+The pupils revealed that some pupils who lost their parents have no even relatives or guardians.
+In this case, these pupils are left in the hands of the school yet there some parental guidance they may not give these pupils.
+According to the pupils, charity begins at home and therefore if the parents are not there to guide their children, right from the start then it becomes difficult for the school to handle such children.

-"......disciplining children is something both the school and parents have to do together to succeed.
-However some pupils do not even have relatives to guide them......"
-(Teacher in FGD)
+".....disciplining children is something both the school and parents have to do together to succeed.
+However some pupils do not even have relatives to guide them......."
+(Pupil in FGD)

-4.3.4 Cases of indisciplined children who have gone to the street
+4.3.4 Cases of undisciplined children who have gone to the street